wicz/wicz.github.com/_posts/2011-05-04-hello-alfred-app-how-can-i-completely-disable-spotlight.markdown

 title: Hello Alfred App, how can I completely disable Spotlight?
 ---

+__UPDATE 2011-05-10:__ STOP RIGHT NOW!
+After a few days I wrote this, I realized that Alfred __uses__ the metadata services, which means if you disable it, Alfred will stop working.
+Why I couldn't find anything about that in their docs?
+I'm still using it, though I'm not sure if I'll keep it.

 So, finally I'm giving [Alfred App](http://www.alfredapp.com) a try.
 It reminds me a lot the (discontinued?)
 [Enso](http://www.humanized.com/enso/) from Humanized.

 Since I'll be using Alfred in favor of Spotlight, I want to disable the latter.
 Googling a bit gives us a lot of ways to do it, but all looks a bit intrusive and destructive to me.
 I don't want to delete Spotlight, I just want to disable it!